RIPE-NCC/ris-docs/docs/30_routing_beacons.md

 # History

-We have archived a description of the historical setup of routing beacons here: https://ris.ripe.net/docs/historical-routing-beacons.
+We have archived a description of the historical setup of routing beacons [here](/docs/historical-routing-beacons).
 This description is not entirely accurate and complete, but should serve as a starting point if one wants to study routing beacons pre 2024.

 # Machine readable routing beacon info